Full rank presentations and nilpotent groups: structure, Diophantine problem, and genericity: Preliminaries

 which is \emph{unique} up to the order of the commutators $[a_i, a_j]$.
 This follows from the fact that $\{[a_i, a_j] \mid i< j\}$ forms a basis of $N'$, while $A$ projects onto a basis of $N/ N'$.
 Usually, \eqref{malcev_rep} is called the \emph{Malcev representation} of $g$ (with respect to $\mathcal{A}$), and the integers $\alpha_k$, $\gamma_{i,j}$ are called the \emph{Malcev coordinates} of $g$.
+It is possible to extend this definition to any finitely generated free nilpotent group (of any nilpotency class), or even to any finitely generated torsion-free nilpotent group \cite{KaMi}.
+However, the definition just given will suffice for our purposes.